Top 25 Bucket List Destinations in Colorado

 Get in Touch with Prehistory at Dinosaur National Monument

-Are you a dinosaur fanatic?
-If so, you need to make a stop at Dinosaur National Monument.
+Dinosaur National Monument makes a great stop for dinosaur lovers.
 This NPS site is located on the border of Colorado and Utah.
-It is home to hundreds of dinosaur fossils and is the perfect place to learn about prehistory.
+It’s home to hundreds of dinosaur fossils and is the perfect place to learn about prehistory.

-There’s nothing quite as delicious as a good ice cream treat on a hot summer day, and Little Man Ice Cream offers just that.
-In fact, this ice cream is so good we’d even eat it on a freezing winter day.
-We love this milk jug-shaped shop in Denver and hope you’ll try some of their treats.
+There’s nothing quite as delicious as a good ice cream treat on a hot summer day.
+Little Man Ice Cream is a local favorite, and the iconic milk jug-shaped shop usually has a line out front.

 See a Show at Red Rocks Amphitheater